ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 #.
 A terminal window will be displayed asking for your password; enter your NCSA (Kerberos) password and press **Enter**.

-Logging Into Nightingale
+Logging in to Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the preceding, one-time, steps are complete, follow these steps each time you want to log into Nightingale to work.
+After the preceding one-time steps are complete, follow these steps each time you want to log in to Nightingale:

 #.
 Open **MobaXterm**.

 #.
 In the left bar, there is a list of **User sessions**, each one is a node that you have configured for logging in.

-   Right-click on the Nightingale node you want to log into and select **execute**.
+   Right-click on the Nightingale node you want to log in to and select **execute**.

 #.
 A window will pop up asking for your password.
 Enter your NCSA (Kerberos) password and press **Enter** or click **OK**.